 A Look At the WordPress Dashboard

-The WordPress dashboard is basically the control panel for your site.
+Again, the WordPress dashboard is basically the control panel for your blog.
 This is where you can manage:

 - Your blog posts and other content

 - How your blog looks (via a theme)

 - What functionality your blog has (via plugins)